YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <p>
 -Restart the Client VM

 Restarting the client VM ensures it immediately clears its existing DNS resolver cache and requests a new DHCP lease.
-This new lease will then provide and consistently apply the domain controller VM's IP address as the primary DNS server for all subsequent name resolution requests
+This new lease will then provide and consistently apply the Server VM's IP address as the primary DNS server for all subsequent name resolution requests.
 </p>
 <br />

-<h3>Step 9:Ping the Domain Controller VM from the client VM</h3>
+<h3>Step 9: Ping the Server VM from the client VM</h3>

 <p>
 <img src="https://i.imgur.com/OKrz1Ub.png" height="100%" width="100%" alt="Configuration step"/>